6 Things the Rich Do To Stay Rich

 1. They Avoid Get-Rich-Quick Schemes

-One common misconception is that the wealthy constantly look to get richer more quickly through engaging in activities such as picking stocks, said Laurie Samay, a New York-based certified financial planner and client service and portfolio manager at Palisades Hudson Financial Group.
+One common misconception is that the wealthy constantly look to get richer more quickly through engaging in activities such as picking stocks, said Laurie Samay, who previously served as a certified financial planner and client service and portfolio manager at Palisades Hudson Financial Group.
 “In reality, the wealthy are typically more interested in preserving their wealth,” she said.

 Rather than taking a risk on volatile get-rich-quick schemes, Samay said the wealthy take a slow-and-steady approach to investing, and they focus on diversification.
 She recommended investing across several asset classes to gradually build wealth.